Brolivar/Lost-Found-App/README.md

 After the project is downloaded, to load it you just have to double click on the ```.xcworkspace``` file to launch the project with Xcode.
 Then choose the way you want to execute the application (for example, on the Iphone Simulator).

 Consider it will take some time to get the project (and libraries) fully indexed.

-NOTE: This is an old, un updated version, many of the functionalities (such as notifications, real-time chat) and UI redesign are not available here.
-New updated modules will be uploaded as the app is released to the App Store.

 ## :books: Libraries